Qiskit/qiskit-bot/README.md

 # qiskit-bot

-This repo contains a wsgi app for running for github automation of the qiskit community.
-It performs many functions to automate the workflow of the qiskit community.
+This repo contains a wsgi app for running for github automation of the qiskit organization.
+It performs many functions to automate the workflow of the various aspect of managing the repositories in the qiskit github organization.
+For example, release automation to automatically generate a github release with a full changelog from just a git tag and then generate a PR to bump the meta-repository based on that tag.
+The goal of this project is to minimize the number of manual actions needed as part of daily maintanence of qiskit.

 ## Configuration